mongodb/docs/source/includes/fact-eval-lock.rst

-By default, |object| takes a global write lock before evaluating the JavaScript function.
+By default, |object| takes a global write lock while evaluating the JavaScript function.
 As a result, |object| blocks all other read and write operations to the database while the |object| operation runs.

-Set ``nolock`` to ``true`` on the |nolockobject| to prevent the
-|nolockobject| from taking the global write lock before evaluating the
-JavaScript. ``nolock`` does not impact whether operations within the JavaScript code itself takes a write lock.
+To prevent the taking of the global write lock while evaluating the JavaScript code, use the |nolockobject| with ``nolock`` set to ``true``. ``nolock`` does not impact whether the operations within the JavaScript code take write locks.